Who is Damar Hamlin? The Buffalo Bills safety keeps Pittsburgh and his family close

 Praying for Damar and his family. pic.twitter.com/vZznGC6UKT

-Several sports-related social media accounts shared a clip of the athlete embracing family members on the sidelines before Monday's game.
+Several sports-related social media accounts shared a clip of the athlete embracing family members on the sidelines earlier this season.

-Let's take a break and watch a clip of— Coaches Tribune (@coachestribune) January 3, 2023
+Let's take a break and watch a clip of Damar Hamlin giving his family some love just prior a game.— Dynasty Pros™ (@DynastyProsFF) January 3, 2023

 This is what needs to be seen right now.